HpropHeap Predicates

 Alternative Definitions for Heap Predicates

-In what follows, we discuss alternative, equivalent definitions for the fundamental heap predicates.
+We pause here to discuss some alternative, equivalent definitions for the fundamental heap predicates.
 We write these equivalences using equalities of the form H1 = H2.
 Recall that the lemma hprop_eq enables deriving such equalities by invoking predicate extensionality.

 The empty heap predicate \[] is equivalent to the pure fact predicate \[True].